denoland/deno_graph/README.md

 this crate and be explicitly set using the `--version` flag on install.

 Also, the build script (`_build.ts`) requires the Deno CLI to be installed and available in the path.
-If it is, then script should _just work_:
+If it is, the script should _just work_:

 ```
 > ./_build.ts